Externship Descriptions

 Industry: Non-Profit

-Available Spots: 2 - 4
+Available Spots: 3 - 4

 Sponsor Provided DescriptionLocated in the middle of San Francisco Bay, Angel Island Immigration Station was routinely the first stop for immigrants crossing the Pacific Ocean from 1910-1940, in particular for Asians affected by harsh immigration laws.
 The Angel Island Immigration Station Foundation (AIISF) is the nonprofit partner of California State Parks and the National Park Service in the effort to educate the public about the complex story and rich cultural heritage of Pacific Coast immigrants and their descendants.

 The focus of this externship is on historic research, writing, and possibly website content creation.
 The externs will be able to spend time researching and writing about Angel Island immigrants for our Immigrant Voices website or other media, and spend a day at Angel Island State Park so they can discover the history of that National Historic Landmark.
-The externs will spend 1-2 days at the National Archives and Records Administration branch located in San Bruno, and possibly work with archival interviews with former Angel Island detainees.
+The externs will spend 1-2 days at the National Archives and Records Administration branch located in San Bruno, and possibly work with archival interviews of former Angel Island detainees.

 Recommended skillsGeneral research, writing, interest in Asian American history.